cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 Reference link:
 https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai-build.html

-https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai_example_binary_classifier.html#step1---Sample model on IBM AutoAI
+https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/autoai_example_binary_classifier.html#step1    -  Sample model on IBM AutoAI
 5.2 Adding Assets
     Uploading the test data set file into the project.Model will be trained with the file which is present in the cloud.So,we need to upload the necessary data set file into the cloud before initiating the training process.